 To complicate matters, the 5 Pancras Square site is restricted on all sides and neighbours the busy St Pancras international station, resulting in a meticulous approach to construction, planning and approval.

 The final building displays technical excellence; the public and private spaces of the building are separated by a bold transfer structure at second floor level with the upper floors provide flexible office accommodation.
-Offsite manufacture was used for M & E services, trench heating and the hybrid unitised façade.
+Offsite manufacture was used for the M&E services, trench heating and the hybrid unitised façade.

 The building is made using sustainably sourced materials, with little site waste.
 It is future-proofed, offering flexible floor space, intelligent low-energy servicing solutions and good natural lighting levels.